Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 I should add that every author who attempted to write a comprehensive biography of either Jeanette MacDonald or Nelson Eddy in those years was immediately threatened with a lawsuit by their surviving spouses – even with the proposed manuscript sight unseen.
 The first unfortunate author was Fredda Dudley Balling, with whom Jeanette had collaborated on her unpublished autobiography in 1960.
 Balling, not willing to have all her hard work go to waste, turned the unfinished autobiography into a third-person biography – and was promptly stopped from publishing it by Gene Raymond.
 (I reproduced and quoted Balling’s bitter letters about the situation in the introduction to Jeanette’s autobiography, which was finally published in its manuscript form in 2004.)

 Within a few years of meeting Blossom I co-founded this club with the woman mentioned above who also knew the real facts.
 Her father had been good friends with Nelson since the late 1920s and she herself had a short relationship with him during a time when he was broken up with Jeanette.
 Nelson told her his side of the story, and I knew Jeanette’s side from Blossom, so it seemed a good idea for us to work together on the research.
 The Mac/Eddy Club was her idea and born of necessity, to finally have a forum where folks could speak openly about what they knew, help with research, and love either Jeanette or Nelson (or both) – as long respect was shown for both.
 This was never the case in the separate Jeanette and Nelson fan clubs.
 The philosophy of the Jeanette MacDonald club was to praise Gene Raymond as the hero of her life and to badmouth Nelson Eddy as a wooden, sexless no-talent who would have been nowhere without her.
 Many members of the Nelson club equally hated Jeanette, sneering that she couldn’t sing and any other co-star was better.
-The sometimes barely hidden viciousness – which still continues even today – was not to be believed.
+The sometimes barely hidden viciousness – which still continues with some even today – was not to be believed.

 The bottom line was, whatever their strengths or weaknesses, or whichever star you preferred – it was as a team that Jeanette MacDonald and Nelson Eddy made their fame.
 Nastiness from their fans never served them well; in 1945 Nelson almost disbanded his fan clubs because they were so vocal about their dislike of Jeanette.
 He could never tolerate anyone speaking badly of her.
 Imagine if these people really knew how they felt about each other!
 How hurt he must have been, and Jeanette too.
+[His retaliation at that time was to write and sing on radio a very obvious love song to Jeanette called “My Wonder One” which shocked his fans with its blatant passion.]

 Is it any wonder that they never felt safe coming forward with the truth?
 In Nelson’s own words-“The fans will crucify us!”